-Key points
+Key p oints ------- -------

-Age LGPS status Discretionary payment Under 50 Non scheme member (two years+service) Employees may be entitled to a Discretionary Compensatory Payment (DCP) but not to compensatoryadded years (CAY).
+Age LGPS status Discretionary payment Under 50 Non scheme member (two years + service) Employees may be entitled to a Discretionary Compensatory Payment (DCP) but not to compensatory added years (CAY) 50 / 55 - normal pension Scheme member (five years +LGPS membership).
+Employees may be entitled to added years (CAY) or (DCP). age.
+Note: the minimum age we allow retirement on these grounds is 55 for employees who joined the scheme after We will ask employees to indicate their preferred option prior to submitting any application to Council for approval.
+5 April 2006.

-50/55 -normal pension age.

-Scheme member (five years +LGPS membership).

-Note: the minimum age we allow retirement on these grounds is 55 for employees who joined the scheme after 5 April 2006.

-Employees may be entitled to added years (CAY) or DCP.

-We will ask employees to indicate their preferred option prior to submitting any application to Council for approval.

 For employees under 55 who wish to seek voluntary redundancy we will not offer added years and there is only the option of a lump sum compensation payment (up to a maximum 104 weeks).